ahaffg/awdioaber/TESTING.md

 Testing was ongoing throughout the entire build.
 During development I made use of Googles Developer Tools to ensure everything was working as expected and to assist me with troubleshooting when things didn't work as they should.

 I have gone through each page of the site using the Chrome Developer Tools to ensure each page is responsive on a variety of different screen sizes and devices, as well as manually testing this using a variety of devices in person.
+My husband and father have also provided feedback of any issues they found whilst navigating the site.

 ---